serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 That concludes the discussion about the application.

-Hopefully, you followed the workflow of the application and can see how easy it is to write an event-driven serverless application.
-That too, all locally tested and run.
+Hopefully, you followed the workflow I laid out and can see how easy it is to write an event-driven serverless application that can be tested and run locally.

-The visualization at development time is crucial to debugging and tracing async event-driven applications, and can greatly help speed up application development cycles.
+The terminal visualization during development is crucial to debugging and tracing async event-driven applications, and can greatly help speed up application development cycles.

 > Code: Get the [full source code](https://github.com/rupakg/mailman) to the `mailman` application project on Github.